 For macOS devices, you can choose whether to:

-• Scan secured connections (you can choose to only scan secured connections from browsers)
+• Scan secured connections: Scans sites accessed over secure protocols.
+You can also choose to only scan secure connections from browsers.

 Web Scanning